GaglianoTaliun-Lab/PheWeb2-API/README.md

 ## 3. Run using your own data

 ### 3.1.
 Configuration file `config.py`
 The self-documenting [config.py](config.py) configuration file includes all the variables that determine where PheWeb 2 API stores ingested GWAS data, how it processes this data, and how it serves it through HTTP.

 When performing GWAS data ingestion, you should focus on adjusting the variables in *SECTION A*, *SECTION B*, and *SECTION C* of this file:

 - *SECTION A* of the [config.py](config.py) file lists the configuration variables that control the location of the processed GWAS summary statistics.
 - *SECTION B* of the [config.py](config.py) file lists the configuration variables that control the versions of the external public databases such as dbSNP and GENCODE.
 - *SECTION C* of the [config.py](config.py) file lists the configuration variables that control GWAS summary statistics ingestion.

+When running an API endpoint, you should focus on adjusting the variables in *SECTION D* of the [config.py](config.py) file that control the API URL address, the number of API workers to handle HTTP requests, and so on.

 ### 3.2.
 Minimal GWAS summary statistics file